 Of course, the internet invites social media agencies to make their own blogs, too.
 This is never an inherently bad thing, since any team with a good enough plan can kick off a great blog.
 The thing is that, often enough, social marketing teams will dilute their business interests into their blog, forgetting to throw in the bare necessities of blogging along with it.
+When it comes to content writing, social media agencies make their share of mistakes.

 Since agencies show no sign of stopping in this regard, here are 7 mistakes social media agencies make writing blogs.